Hiring a summer nanny? Payroll and taxes, handled.See how →

 • Free tier

-The tradeoff: HomePay's Premium plan at $900/year is the most expensive option on this list.
-Even the Basic tier at $708/year is pricier than most.
+The tradeoff: HomePay's Plus plan at $900/year is the most expensive option on this list.
+Even the Essentials tier at $708/year is pricier than most.
 You're paying for the brand name, Care.com integration, and a long track record.

 Best for: Families who found their nanny through Care.com and want seamless integration, or who are willing to pay for name recognition.